 You are all provided with your own RRU email account.
 Please be aware that there are known issues with some email clients and/or Internet service providers (ISPs) that may result in technical challenges for you.
 For example, some company networks have been known to block access to services such as FTP, which you may require during your program.
 Also, there have been reports that Hotmail has a restriction on the acceptable size of attachments, and a (sometimes) overzealous spam filter, which can prevent certain communications from reaching your Hotmail inbox.
-If you are currently having your email redirected to a Hotmail account, please contact the Computer Help Desk.
+If you are currently having your email redirected to a Hotmail account, please submit a ticket via the Computer Help Desk.
 There may be other email clients and service providers with similar issues.
 If you are not sure whether or not you meet the computer requirements, please check online at http://computerservices.royalroads.ca (click on the link for Computer Requirements under the Computer Equipment section).
 Feel free to reference these if you need to speak to your ISP.

 Updating your contact information:

 If your address or email address has changed, remember to update your MyAdmin page here: https://myadmin.royalroads.ca/Pages/welcome.aspx.
 It is very important to update this as soon as possible, as this updates all of our records.